Please fill out the following fields to get your copy of this Wellbeing Blueprint resource:

 Learn about how organizations design programs and initiatives with wellbeing at the center, how they work past barriers, and what this approach has unlocked for themselves and their communities.

 What if we understood our country’s most pressing challenges as symptoms of inequitable access to wellbeing?
 What new solutions emerge when we focus change where it belongs: on systems themselves, not the people caught up in them?

 We don’t know what it looks like to live in a country where everyone has a fair shot at wellbeing.
 But we know what it takes to get there, and leaders across the country are doing just that.
-Join From Principles to Practice: Designing Equitable Access to Wellbeing to see examples of wellbeing in action that can help you unlock new solutions in your work to change systems.

 Director of Legal Empowerment Program, The Right Question Institute

 Naomi Campbell is the director of the Legal Empowerment Program at the Right Question Institute (RQI).
 She supports legal professionals working in low-income communities, who use RQI’s methods to help their clients feel greater self-efficacy and independence, partner more effectively with service providers, and advocate for themselves, in the legal system and beyond.
 Prior to joining RQI, Naomi was a legal fellow with Centro de los Derechos del Migrante (CDM) in Mexico City, where she supported migrant workers in defending their rights as they moved between their home communities in Mexico and their places of work in the United States.
 She has also represented asylum-seekers and was a teaching assistant for cross-disciplinary negotiation and dispute resolution courses.
 She earned her J.D. cum laude from Harvard Law School and is a member of the New York Bar.